bitshifter/glam-rs/README.md

 ## Development status

-`glam` is in a alpha stage.
+`glam` is in alpha stage.
 Minimal base functionality has been implemented and the look and feel of the API has solidified.

 ## Features